neutrons/RefRed/docs/reduce-data.rst

 options have been chosen.

-1- Load a template according to the corresponding user case.
+1- Load a template according to the corresponding `use case <load-template.rst>`_.
+Note that it takes a minute or so to load all the data.

-2- Click the "reduce" button at the bottom of the interface.
+2- Click the "reduce" button at the bottom of the interface (see the image in this `use case <load-template.rst>`_ to locate the reduce button).
    Once the reduction starts, the user will be brought to the "data stitching" tab (see image).
 As the reduction proceeds, each data set will be added to the plot (item A).